Check requirements for Asia's Retirement Visas

 One of the most striking changes in China is its phenomenal improvement in infrastructure and cleanliness.
 Cities that were once bustling but perhaps a little gritty have been meticulously revitalized, boasting pristine streets, well-maintained public spaces, and an impressive commitment to urban greening.
 The infrastructure is nothing short of world-class:

-High-Speed Rail: China's high-speed rail network is arguably the best in the world, connecting major cities with incredible speed, comfort, and punctuality.
+• High-Speed Rail: China's high-speed rail network is arguably the best in the world, connecting major cities with incredible speed, comfort, and punctuality.
 Traveling between destinations like Beijing, Shanghai, Xi'an, and Chengdu is a seamless, enjoyable experience, often offering stunning views of the diverse landscape.
+Check out a easy way to book and reserve rail seats.
+(Available from 15 days onwards)

-Modern Airports and Subways: Airports are contemporary and efficient, while subway systems in major cities are extensive, clean, and incredibly user-friendly, even for non-Mandarin speakers, thanks to clear English signage.
+• Modern Airports and Subways: Airports are contemporary and efficient, while subway systems in major cities are extensive, clean, and incredibly user-friendly, even for non-Mandarin speakers, thanks to clear English signage.
+Book both international and domestic Chinese flights here for longer distance here.
+(For flights of less than 2 hours, I suggest you take the high speed rail.
+It's more convenient, cheaper and probably even faster)

 This dedication to modern infrastructure and cleanliness significantly enhances the travel experience, allowing visitors to focus on discovery rather than logistical hurdles.